03 Using R syntax

 overlap = 30,

-emb_layer_min = "middle",
+emb_layer_min = "Middle",

 emb_layer_max = "2_3_layer",

-emb_pool_type = "average",
+emb_pool_type = "Average",

-model_dir = "my_own_transformer_trained"
+model_dir = "examples/bert_uncased"

 )